Lunch Time General Session – PPFs In Court – The Judges Perspective

 Hon.
 Judge Glen Reiser (Ret.)

 Hon.
-Glen M. Reiser (Ret.) has vast experience adjudicating and resolving thousands of complex commercial, real property/environmental, trust and family law disputes as a respected trial judge and litigator.
-Judge Reiser spent more than 20 years on the Ventura County Superior Court, serving as both supervising probate judge and California Environmental Quality Act (CEQA) judge for more than a decade.
-Prior to his appointment to the bench, he litigated hundreds of civil cases to successful conclusion in trial and appellate courts throughout California.
-Judge Reiser regularly teaches California judges trust, probate, and conservatorships through the Judicial Council of California’s Center for Judicial Education and Research (CJER).
-Judge Reiser is known for using his thoroughness, intellect, attention to detail and breadth of knowledge to develop creative solutions to disputes of all types.
+Glen M. Reiser (Ret.) has vast experience adjudicating and resolving thousands of complex trust and probate, commercial and real property disputes as a respected trial judge and mediator.
+Judge Reiser spent more than 20 years as a California trial judge, serving as supervising probate judge.
+For the 20 years prior to the bench, Judge Reiser litigated hundreds of civil cases, including numerous probate and trust matters, to successful conclusion in trial and appellate courts throughout California.
+Judge Reiser is known for using his thoroughness, intellect, attention to detail and breadth of knowledge to develop creative solutions in mediation.

 Hon.
 Judge Sandra Bean